eladile/sensibole/README.md

 # sensibole
-A Simple script to grab last status and turn your AC on/off
+A Simple script to grab last status and turn your AC on/off using sensibo

 # Get An Api Key
 https://home.sensibo.com/login?next=/me/api